nextstrain/ncov/narratives/ncov_sit-rep_2020-04-24.md

 In this part of the tree, we see two clusters representing likely local transmission.
 Local transmission looks like a tight cluster of cases from the same location, sampled over time.
 <br><br>
-Towards the top of this view, we see a cluster of cases from Kinshasa, all sampled March 9 and March 22.
-The common ancestor of these cases dates to around March 3.
+Towards the top of this view, we see a cluster of cases from Kinshasa, all sampled between March 9 and March 22.
 <br><br>
 Towards the middle, we see another cluster of cases from Kinshasa, sampled between March 15 and March 18th.
-The common ancestor of these samples dates to around March 10.
 <br><br>
 From this, we can conclude that there were at least 2 separate transmission chains circulating in Kinshasa in early March, 2020.
 <br><br>